 When Fr.
 Arturo Sosa (General of the Society of Jesus) and Fr.
 Scott Santarosa (Provincial of Jesuits West) invited us all to a year of prayerful discernment, I doubt that they reckoned it would include appropriate responses to the most recent sexual abuse crises.
 But it is increasingly clear that we need to discern ways to respond to the abuse and navigate the current “troubled waters” of the Church.

-The following are letters and essays that have buoyed me in the current storm.
+The letters, essays, and articles collected here have buoyed me in the current storm.
 This is something that has damaged and ruined many vulnerable lives.
 It is also something that impacts us as a Jesuit ministry and a parish of the Diocese of Sacramento.
 I invite your prayerful reflection and discussion of these materials and the challenge before us.

 Peace, courage and wisdom,